-Why Choose Our Probate Attorney?
+Why Choose Our Probate Attorneys?

 Plan for the future and understand what happens to your assets after you die.
 Your lawyers for life.

 Probate refers to the legal process that takes place to distribute a person's assets after he or she passes away.
 In order to make sure your assets are used to help the people you love and the organizations you care about, you need a probate attorney who understands the process.

 At Hocker Law, LLC, we're happy to help with all of your probate and estate planning needs.
 Getting the process done properly with the aid of an experienced attorney will ensure that your wishes are followed and your loved ones are protected even after you are gone.

 Probate court is the branch of the judicial system that settles the financial affairs of deceased persons.
 The actions taken by a probate court depend on the size of the estate and the presence or absence of a last will and testament.

 A probate court’s first step is to examine the last will and testament to make sure it was properly prepared and executed; if so, the will is admitted to probate.
 Once the will has been admitted, the court appoints a personal representative to administer the estate; usually, this person is identified in the will.
 The administration is then handled in one of two ways:

 - In supervised administration, the personal representative needs court approval before selling or distributing the property of the estate.
 This type of administration is most common when the estate is disputed, and it is required if the estate is bankrupt.
 Some wills may also specifically request supervised administration.

 - In unsupervised administration, the court appoints the personal representative, who is then free to administer the estate without court approval on each individual action.
 Unsupervised administration is used when the will specifically requests it or when all of the beneficiaries agree to it.
 The estate also must be solvent.